aws/aws-sdk-php/docs/basic-usage.rst

 The contents of the result object depends on the operation that was executed and the version of a service.
-The result structure of each API operation is documented in the API docs for each operation (e.g., see the *Results* section in the API docs for each operation.
+The result structure of each API operation is documented in the API docs for each operation.

 The SDK is integrated with `JMESPath <http://jmespath.org/>`_, a `DSL
 <http://en.wikipedia.org/wiki/Domain-specific_language>`_ use to search and